ofc-ml-challenge/ofc-ml-challenge/_pages/ml-challenge.md

 - Spectrum hole burning effect
 - Unmeasured gain and tilt settings of EDFA

-Here are the examples for typical gain spectrum under these three test goals:
+Here are the examples for typical gain spectrum under these three test goals, detailed description can be found in the [kaggle competition description](https://www.kaggle.com/competitions/ofc-2026-ml-challenge/overview)

 - EDFA channel gain aging effect
     - EDFA gain profile changes over 3 years on the same device
+    - We will only provide a small amount of the EDFA gain profile with aging effect for the training set

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">